SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 print(sum)  # The sum is 1.52.5
 ```

 Did you notice something strange?
 Maybe you expected the numbers **`a`** and **`b`** to be summed?
-Actually, the concatenation works from left to right and the result above is absolutely correct.
+The concatenation works from left to right and the result above is correct.
 If we want to sum the numbers, we have to use **brackets**, to change the order of execution of the operations:

 ```python
 a = 1.5